 Just as a birth certificate is a legal record for someone’s birth, the death certificate is the official record for a person’s death.
 In Oregon, the death certificate is also crucial to helping the executor settle the deceased’s estate.

 The funeral home can help you file and order death certificates, and you can also order more copies as needed.

 Magazine subscriptions, credit cards, utilities, streaming services, you name it.
 It all needs to be canceled or closed.
 Reach out to customer service for what process you need to follow to have the deceased’s account closed, and be ready as needed with the deceased’s death certificate.

 Settling the estate: probate

 Simple put, probate is Oregon’s legal process for distributing the property and assets of someone who has died.
 If there is a will to follow, the court can review the will with the executor.
-In Oregon, the process can be started right away, and it takes at least four months.
+In Oregon, the process can begin right away, and it takes at least four months.

 If there is not a will, the state follows its laws and procedures for how to dispose of or distribute property.
-This may not necessarily be in accordance with what the deceased wanted, but without a legal, written will, the court is obligated to follow the law.
+This may not necessarily be in accordance with what the deceased wanted.
+However, without a legal, written will, the court’s obligation is to follow the law.

 Contact the Social Security Administration